joehillen/sysz/README.md

 ARGS are passed to the systemctl command for each selected unit.

 History:
-  sysz stores history by default in:
+  sysz stores history in:
-  Default: /home/joe/.cache/sysz/history or ~/.cache/sysz/history
+  $XDG_CACHE_HOME/sysz/history or ~/.cache/sysz/history
   This can be changed with the environment variable: SYSZ_HISTORY

+  Use CTRL-p and CTRL-n to navigate through history.

 Examples:
   sysz -u                      User units